Skip to main content

 Good work!
 You can review charges on the Transactions tab of your leases.

-Tip: Charges to lease are normally just Liability and Revenue accounts by default.
+Tip: Charges on a lease are typically just Liability and Revenue accounts by default.
 If you want to charge Expenses to the tenant, you'll need to enable that in the Chart of Accounts.
-For steps on how to do this, read the article, Why am I missing account categories when trying to post a charge to a lease?
+For steps on how to do this, read the article: Turn On Chart of Account Categories for Use With Lease Charges.

 Next Steps